 Under University Regulations all final theses must be deposited in an open access institutional repository through which theses are made publicly available to download.
-A thesis will only be accepted into the University of Strathclyde Institutional Repository (SIR) when the degree of which it forms part has been fully awarded by the University of Strathclyde.
-All works deposited in SIR are done so under a digital licence agreement whereby you grant the University permission to make your thesis available online on an open access basis.
+The repository for theses at Strathclyde is called STAX and a thesis will only be accepted into STAX when the degree of which it forms part has been fully awarded by the University of Strathclyde.
+All works deposited in STAX are done so under a digital licence agreement whereby you grant the University permission to make your thesis available online on an open access basis.
 You will retain ownership of the copyright in your work and you can ask for access to be restricted for a period of time.

 Open Access refers to online material that is free at the point of access so anyone can read it without needing to pay.

 Open Access material allows readers to use and share information easily; it has clear re-use rights which tell others what they are allowed to do with it.
 Making your research Open Access increases the potential audience for your research while still allowing you to retain rights over your work.